That Apple Card may not be as private as you think

 My friend shook his head.
 "I keep it at home," he said.
 Over my merciless laughter he said, "You know why!"

-Images: Koren Shadmi (Apple Card Illustration); Chris Velazco / Engadget (Apple Card announcement); Getty Creative (Paypal headquarters)
+Images: Koren Shadmi (Apple Card Illustration); Chris Velazco/Engadget (Apple Card announcement); Getty Creative (PayPal headquarters)